etetoolkit/ete/sdoc/tutorial/tutorial_trees.rst

-The NHX format is automatically detected when reading a newick file, and the detected node features are added using the :func:`TreeNode.add_feature` method.
+The NHX format is automatically detected when reading a newick file, and the detected node features are added using the :func:`Tree.add_prop` method.
 Consequently, you can access the information by using the normal ETE's feature notation:
 ``node.feature_name``.
 Similarly, features added to a tree can be included within the normal newick representation using the NHX notation.
-For this, you can call the :func:`TreeNode.write` method using the :attr:`features` argument, which is expected to be a list with the features names that you want to include in the newick string.
+For this, you can call the :func:`Tree.write` method using the :attr:`features` argument, which is expected to be a list with the features names that you want to include in the newick string.
 Note that all nodes containing the suplied features will be